In this guide I’ll show you how to connect a solar panel to a charge controller in JUST 3 steps.

 - Littelfuse inline fuse holder w/ properly rated fuse (or ANL fuse set w/ Renogy fuse cables)

-- Renogy solar panel to charge controller adaptor cables
+- Renogy solar panel to charge controller adapter cables

 - MC4 inline fuse